 The website was successfully launched on schedule at an event for the Trust’s wider wellbeing programme, and provides all of the services outlined in the original proposal.

-“We’re the first Trust in the UK to combine all of these elements together in a single platform, and couldn’t have achieved that without BT Engage IT,” added Vigus.
+“We’re the first Trust in the UK to combine all of these elements together in a single platform, and couldn’t have achieved that without BT,” added Vigus.
 “We’ve received incredibly positive feedback from everyone who’s looked at or used the website – particularly the live session and self-referral capabilities.”

 Delivering services across multiple channels is part of Norfolk and Suffolk NHS Foundation Trust’s wider strategy and the website will be an integral part of service delivery over the next few years.
 Being based on Microsoft SharePoint and Lync Server allows the Trust to extend and edit capabilities as required.